 - Uncover, add the raisins, almonds, pine nuts, green olives, mix well and taste for salt.
 Add more if need be.
 Turn off the heat.
 You can make the filling up to 2 days in advance, cool, cover and refrigerate.

-- To prepare sauce: Place all ingredients except the Sherry in the blender and puree until smooth.
+- Place all ingredients except the Sherry in the blender and puree until smooth.
 You can make the sauce a couple days in advance, but bring it to out room temperature before using.
 Mix the Sherry into the sauce up to 2 hours before serving.
 Add more to taste, but it shouldn't have a strong alcohol flavor.
 If it thickened while in the refrigerator, lighten it up with some milk.

 - Finally!!!!
 To assemble Chiles en Nogada: Place the chiles in a serving platter.
 Stuff each one with about 1/2 cup filling.
 Close as best you can.
 Generously spoon walnut or pecan sauce on top to cover chiles entirely and sprinkle with pomegranate seeds and chopped parsley on top.

 - NOTE: Some cooks batter and fry the chiles before adding the sauce.
 But that version is much heavier and has become less and less popular over time.